-- (1) On and after the lodgement of a dispute notice for a retail tenancy dispute, the dispute must not be referred to arbitration or heard by any court. - (2) Subsection (1) does not apply if- - (a) the notice of the dispute is withdrawn under section 91 or the referral of, or application for, the dispute is withdrawn under the QCAT Act; or - (b) a proceeding about the issue in dispute was started in a court before the dispute notice was lodged and the proceeding has not been removed, or transferred, to OCAT; or - (c) an application for an order in the nature of an injunction about the issue in dispute is made to a court; or - (d) a mediator or QCAT refuses to mediate or hear the dispute because the mediator or QCAT is of the opinion the dispute is not within the jurisdiction of a mediator or QCAT; or - (e) the mediator can not reach a solution to the dispute and QCAT does not have jurisdiction to hear the dispute. - (3) For subsection (2)(b), a proceeding is taken to have been started before a court if the lessor has- - (a) served on the lessee a notice under section 124 of the Property Law Act 1974; or - (b) given to the lessee a notice under section 131 of the Property Law Act 1974. - (4) If an application for an order mentioned in subsection (2)(c) is made to a court, the QCAT proceeding for the dispute ends only if the court- - (a) grants the application; and - (b) makes an order that is inconsistent with allowing the QCAT proceeding to continue.
+- On and after the lodgement of a dispute notice for a retail tenancy dispute, the dispute must not be referred to arbitration or heard by any court. - Subsection (1) does not apply if- (2) - the notice of the dispute is withdrawn under section 91 or the referral of, or application for, the dispute is withdrawn under the QCAT Act; or

+- (b) a proceeding about the issue in dispute was started in a court before the dispute notice was lodged and the proceeding has not been removed, or transferred, to QCAT; or - (c) an application for an order in the nature of an injunction about the issue in dispute is made to a court; or - (d) a mediator or QCAT refuses to mediate or hear the dispute because the mediator or QCAT is of the opinion the dispute is not within the jurisdiction of a mediator or QCAT; or - (e) the mediator can not reach a solution to the dispute and QCAT does not have jurisdiction to hear the dispute. - (e) the mediator has given a notice about the outcome of the mediation under section 61A(a)(ii) because the dispute was not resolved, and QCAT does not have jurisdiction to hear the dispute. - (3) For subsection (2)(b), a proceeding is taken to have been started before a court if the lessor has- - (a) served on the lessee a notice under section 124 of the Property Law Act 1974; or - (b) given to the lessee a notice under section 131 of the Property Law Act 1974. - (4) If an application for an order mentioned in subsection (2)(c) is made to a court, the QCAT proceeding for the dispute ends only if the court- - (a) grants the application; and - (b) makes an order that is inconsistent with allowing the QCAT proceeding to continue.